 Show Tweets with HST and Twitter4J

-As you may have noticed, my five latest Tweets show up on my site.
-In this blog I'll explain how you can easily add such a block to your HST site.
+My five latest Tweets used show up on my site.
+In this blog I’ll explain how you can add such a block to your HST site.

-For the Twitter component I've used Twitter4J to retrieve my latest tweets.
+For the Twitter component I have used Twitter4J to retrieve my latest tweets.
 The first step is to add its dependency to your CMS pom:

 Then create your TwitterComponent that extends org.hippoecm.hst.component.support.bean.BaseHstComponent.
 In your TwitterComponent add a doBeforeRender method that will fetch your latest updates.
 The quick (and a bit dirty) way is to authenticate using a Twitter username and password.
 Twitter4J also supports using oAuth which you may prefer over storing your Twitter credentials.